alfhv/bootstrappedStartup/README.md

 This repo contains severals samples as:

+- use a BaseStartup to wrap Startup in a webapi
+- how to use Unity as Service Provider.
+- implement Interceptors (AOP) but without replacing the service provider.

+## Project webapiOverloadStartup:

+the wrapped webapi Startup class.

 ## Project webapiOverloadStartup.Bootstrap

 Provide a way to use a Base StartupClass in a webapi where to put common functionalities.